 When your psyllium husk becomes a gel-like substance, add it to the dry ingredients and mix until a dough forms.

-Sprinkle generously gluten free flour on a clean surface and knead the dough lightly for about 3-4 minutes until it becomes smooth (it will feel slightly sticky but manageable).
+Sprinkle gluten-free flour generously on a clean surface, then knead the dough lightly for about 3-4 minutes until it becomes smooth (it will feel slightly sticky but manageable).
 If it is too sticky, add more gluten-free flour at a time.

 Shape the dough into a ball, place it in a greased bowl, cover it with a clean kitchen towel, and let it rise in a warm spot for 1 hour or until it doubles in size.